 Reddit advertises itself as the front page of the internet, and honestly, it’s not hard to see why.
 With more than 70 billion pageviews, Reddit is big business, and has been a major source of good will (they operate the world’s largest secret Santa program) and controversy (for example, the site’s general hands-off approach to policing subreddits has made the site a haven for racists, misogynists, and other unsavory sorts.)

-As probably the biggest content aggregate online, Reddit is a sort of massive forum divided into thousands of smaller subforums — colloquially called “subreddits” — where people can share links and have discussions.
-Warts and all, Reddit is still a great place to kill time and even have some enlightening conversation.
+As probably the biggest content aggregator online, Reddit is a sort of massive forum divided into thousands of smaller subforums — colloquially called “subreddits” — where people can share links and have discussions.
+Warts and all, Reddit (with multiple dedicated mobile apps on top of the website) is still a great place to kill time and even have some enlightening conversation.
 New users might feel overwhelmed with the sheer amount of subreddits, though.
 Below are some of the better ones spanning a breadth of topics, off the beaten path.

 History can be a daunting subject.
 Not only is the body of knowledge vast, but history seems more prone to misinformation and political agendas than most subjects.
 Thankfully, AskHistorians enforces rigorous standards to ensure that any discussions are civil and intellectual.
 Many of their frequent contributors are verified historians from a wide range of backgrounds, so whether you want to know how the trade routes of the Silk Road were organized or read about the origins of Roman muscle armor, someone on r/AskHistorians will have a solid answer.